Buddy Lazier: 1994

 In 1994, Lazier returned with Leader Card Racing to drive the No. 23 Lola T93/00-Ilmor.
 At the season-opening Australian FAI Indycar Grand Prix at Surfers Paradise, Lazier was too slow to qualify.
 Lazier made his season debut at the next race, the Slick 50 200 at Phoenix.
-Lazier started in 25th place and finished in a season-best 13th-place finish, ten laps down.
-At Long Beach, Lazier started in 30th place but retired due to an exhaust problem after completing 6 laps.
+Lazier started in 25th place and finished in a season-best thirteenth-place finish, ten laps down.
+At Long Beach, Lazier started in thirtieth place but retired due to an exhaust problem after completing six laps.
 At the Indianapolis 500, Lazier practiced in his usual Leader Card Racing car, as well as both the No. 94 Hemelgarn Racing Lola T92/00-Buick and the No. 5 Lola T94/00-Ford Cosworth XB for Dick Simon Racing.
 Lazier did not complete a qualifying attempt in any of the three cars and failed to qualify for the race.

-At the following race, the Miller Genuine Draft 200 at the Milwaukee Mile, Lazier started in 24th place and finished in 18th place, twelve laps down.
-Lazier started in 27th place at the following race, the ITT Automotive Grand Prix of Detroit, and finished in 17th place, two laps down.
+At the following race, the Miller Genuine Draft 200 at the Milwaukee Mile, Lazier started in 24th place and finished in eighteenth place, twelve laps down.
+Lazier started in 27th place at the following race, the ITT Automotive Grand Prix of Detroit, and finished in seventeenth place, two laps down.
 Lazier started in 29th place and finished in 24th place in the Budweiser/G. I. Joe's 200 at Portland International Raceway, after running out of fuel after completing 91 laps.
 Following Portland, Lazier started only two more races during the season.
 At the Budweiser Grand Prix of Cleveland at Cleveland Burke Lakefront Airport, Lazier was replaced by pay driver Giovanni Lavaggi.
 Lazier qualified but did not start either the Molson Indy Toronto at Exhibition Place and the Slick 50 200 at New Hampshire, and he failed to qualify at Mid-Ohio and Nazareth.
 Lazier did however compete in the Marlboro 500 at Michigan International Speedway and the Molson Indy Vancouver at Concord Pacific Place.
 Lazier started in 21st place at Michigan, but failed to finish due to an electrical issue, while a half shaft problem caused him to retire at Vancouver.
 Lazier finished in 36th place in the final championship standings.